TianpeiLuke/InsightData_digital-wallet/README.md

 where the list of neighbors contains all neighbors of `id1` in a transaction network.
 Similarly for `id2`.
 Note that each transcation yields two elements in `adjancency_mat`, since the graph is undirected.

+Also, we use a hash table to store the location of each node id in `adjacency_mat`, called `adjacency_index`. `adjacency_index` is a dictionary with keys are the node id, and values are the index of corresponding dictionary element in `adjacency_mat`.